Did you know that?

 Our tip: You can’t buy a ticket by cash inside the trams, so we advise you to have a debit card or a public transportation card with you.

-Amsterdam has a 5-line metro network, which connects Central Station with several districts in and out of the city.
+Amsterdam has a 5-line metro network, which connects Central Station to several districts in and out of the city.
 More specifically, the Amsterdam metro network consists of lines 50 (Ring Line), 51 (Amstel Line), 53 and 54 (East Line), and 52, the newest line (it opened in July 2018) that connects Amsterdam-Noord with Amsterdam Zuid.
 The metro operates from 6.00 (Monday to Friday) and 6.30 (Saturday and Sunday) to 00.30.

 The bus is another popular public means of transportation.
 The Amsterdam bus network is extensive and comprises 40 buses, some of which run overnight from 00.30 to 7.30.
 Many buses depart from the Centraal Station and head to several neighborhoods and the suburbs.